-Darryl started Ballroom Dancing when he was seven years of age and has currently been teaching Ballroom Dancing for over 30 years.
+Darryl started Ballroom Dancing when he was six years of age and has currently been teaching Ballroom Dancing for over 30 years.
 Darryl has vast experience teaching group and private lessons from beginners to advanced dancers.
 Darryl is a multiple State, Australian and New Zealand Professional DanceSport Champion and has coached multiple State and Australian Champions.

 Darryl has received the 2019 Curtin University Alumni Community Service Award and the 2021 the City of South Perth Australia Day Community Citizen of the Year Award for his service to the dance community in Perth.
 Darryl in 2021 was invited to be an Australia Day Ambassador.